 Benefits of attending conferences

 There are a lot of potential benefits of attending conferences that go beyond the simple “network and learn from speakers.”
 Of course those are important, but there are other benefits that people don’t always consider.
-For example:

 - Social media content from the conference